 Uplands holds the belief that every child is beloved, belongs, and is a child of God.
 The spiritual, moral, cultural, mental and physical development of each child is based on the values and virtues of the school’s Christian tradition: love of God and love of neighbour; the pursuit of truth and justice; the challenge of service and duty; and the experience of trust and forgiveness.

 Uplands remains true to its fundamental and progressive educational mission – one which encourages critical thinking, diversity and unfettered freedom of choice in matters of spirituality.

-Furthermore we offer baptism, admission to communion and confirmation each year and divinity classes form part of the academic curriculum from Grades 4 to 11.
-This is essentially about teaching a Christian worldview and pupils have freedom to identify with this understanding of life.
+Furthermore, we offer baptism, admission to communion and confirmation each year and divinity classes form part of the academic curriculum from Grades 4 to 11.
+This is essentially about teaching a Christian worldview and pupils have the freedom to identify with this understanding of life.
 Pupils are sensitised to the will and work of God as seeds are sown for them to put their hope and trust in God.